Skip to main content

 They moved to Manhattan in 1964 where Carl was hired as a technical director and Edith taught dance for actors.
 Edith was a fixture for many years in the Manhattan theater and dance community.
 She graced the stages of the Manhattan Civic Theater and Kansas State University, using her talent for acting, directing and choreography.
 She received her master’s degree in Acting and Directing from Kansas State University in 1975.

-Besides having a Ph.D. in Mathematics and teaching Applied Mechanics at the College of Engineering, Phillip was an accomplished classical musician, playing piano, flute and oboe.
+Besides having a Ph.D. in Mathematics and teaching Applied Mechanics at the College of Engineering, Philip was an accomplished classical musician, playing piano, flute and oboe.
 He played flute for many years with the Kansas State University Orchestra and while in his 80s, actively participated in a local flute ensemble.

 Joan McNeil

 Joan showed an early talent for writing.
 At age 17, she had her story, “His Armor All Shining” published in Seventeen Magazine, which won her a place as a columnist for her local paper.
 When Joan left for college in 1947, she majored in Technical Journalism at Kansas State University and helped edit the Royal Purple yearbook and the Collegian campus newspaper.
-When in college, she wrote songs, as well as created and directed many musical and comedy skits for her sorority.

 Joan was a supporter of the arts - theater, music, and the culture - the heartbeat and soul of Manhattan.
 She wrote, directed and performed in popular church musical dinner theater skits to benefit her church’s outreach and growth.
 Joan was active in the Manhattan Civic Theatre and the Manhattan Arts Center.
 She sat on the Board, chaired committees, helped write and direct plays, organize fundraisers and many other activities.
 She even donated an entire set of more comfortable theatre chairs for the whole audience area of the Manhattan Arts Center.